 In 1980 we inherited the First Company Harpole Boys Brigade from the Baptist Chapel which gave us a new lease of life for the time being.
 However by 1985 the decision had to be made whether to spend £34K on the old Chapel, and consequently still have the same building, or commit to £54K for a new multi-purpose one.
 Thank God we chose the latter, and there is never a week goes by when we don’t!
 Thank God for Rev. Bill Tabarn whose vision, energy and encouragement drove us on, and thank God for the old members of the congregation who were desperate to see a new Chapel in their lifetime.
 In the end there was very little sentiment attached to the loss of the old building ….
 We were thrilled with the new and we had kept a few artefacts, the pulpit, communion rail, table etc.

 The Chapel has become, again, a flourishing part of community life.
-It is booked to capacity by local organisations (including the Church of England for Mothers Union, PCC and choir practise!)
-We open our doors to the wider community of village, Circuit and town with ‘Auntie’s Kitchen’, Sunday Lunch, Prayer Breakfasts and a variety of services at flexible times.
+It is booked to capacity by Local organisations (including the Church of England for Mothers Union, PCC and Choir practise!)
+We open our doors to the wider community of village, Circuit and town with Concerts, Bring and Buy, Fish & Chips, Afternoon Teas, and Breakfasts at 9am on the 5th Sunday of the month in addition to a variety of services.
 We thank God that our congregation has increased and we often have a full house.
 Our membership is also on the increase, although not by young people … but, hey, never mind!
 The message Harpole would like to share is … never give up, although God’s vision for your future may not immediately correspond with yours!